the-turing-way/the-turing-way/README.md

 ### The team

-This is the (part of) the project team planning work at the Turing Institute.
+This is (part of) the project team planning work at the Turing Institute.
 For more on how to contact us, see the [ways of working document](ways_of_working.md).

 ![Team photo](book/content/figures/TuringWayTeam.jpg)